GigMate/our_repository/DATA_MONETIZATION_STRATEGY.md

 - Market share by venue/musician

 **Who Pays For This:**
-- Venues: "How am I performing vs. competitors?"
+- Venues: "How am I performing vs. competitors"
-- Musicians: "Which venues book artists like me?"
+- Musicians: "Which venues book artists like me"
-- Booking agents: "Who are the top performers in each market?"
+- Booking agents: "Who are the top performers in each market"

 **Value:** $99-299/month subscription